Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/newaxis.md

 `(3, 1)` column vector.

 But the most common usage is due to [broadcasting](broadcasting).
-The key idea of broadcasting is that size-1 dimensions are not directly useful, in the sense that they could be removed without actually changing anything about the underlying data in the array.
-So they are used as a signal that that dimension can be repeated in operations. `newaxis` is therefore useful for inserting these size-1 dimensions in situations where you want to force your data to be repeated.
+The key idea of broadcasting is that size `1` dimensions are not directly useful, in the sense that they could be removed without actually changing anything about the underlying data in the array.
+So they are used as a signal that that dimension can be repeated in operations. `newaxis` is therefore useful for inserting these size `1` dimensions in situations where you want to force your data to be repeated.
 For example, suppose we have the two arrays

 ```py
 >>> x = np.array([1, 2, 3])